Board of Trustees

 Board members at a zoom retreat.

-NB—UUJEC Bylaw: A Director who misses three monthly conference board meetings in a calendar year without prior notification to a Board member of a necessary reason, will be removed from office at the next official board meeting.
+*NB: UUJEC Bylaw, A Director who misses three monthly conference board meetings in a year, July 1 to June 30, without prior notification to a Board member of a necessary reason, will be removed from office at the next official board meeting.